TheOriginalGeez/Cupid/README.md

 - Activate the Statue of Mara.
 - Scroll down and choose whatever option you would like.
 (My preference is to choose the Arrived by Boat > Solitude option.
 You will be prompted to start LOTD once you spawn in.)
 - Turn behind you, walk up the steps and sleep in the bed.

+Once you're in the game DISABLE the Weapon Speed Fix in the Weapon Speed Fix MCM.
+Exit back into the game.
+Then go back and reenable it. **THIS IS VERY IMPORTANT.**

 ### Setting Up Initial Inventory and Spells